Journal of Samuel Kiechel

 Upon returning to the port on 1 September, all passengers had to show their passports at the gate before being allowed into the city — a routine security check to ensure no one without the proper papers had been on the ship.
 It did not matter that the vessel had left Vlissingen the day prior.

 Now, Samuel Kiechel was very worried.
 While he possessed a passport, it was not issued for a journey to France, and he had just disembarked from a French ship heading for Calais.
-Our traveller noted that if he was caught, he would not have been permitted to enter Vlissingen again.
+Our traveller noted that if he were caught, he would not have been permitted to enter Vlissingen again.
 Given that the Dutch were at war with Spain, there might have been harsher consequences.
-However, not being allowed into Vlissingen meant Kiechel would need to find another port to continue his journey to England.
+However, being denied entry to Vlissingen meant Kiechel would need to find another port to continue his journey to England.

 Fortunately for him, the poor weather worked in his favour.
 The guard at the gate, unwilling to spend too much time in the rain, merely glanced at his document and waved him through.